Lincoln Capri: Further use of nameplate

 Following its use by the Lincoln division, the Capri nameplate would see subsequent use by both Ford and Mercury for the next three decades.
 Ford UK produced the Ford Consul Capri from 1962 to 1964 as a coupe version of its mid-size model range.
 Ford of Europe produced the Ford Capri compact sports coupe from 1968 to 1986, largely designed as the European equivalent of the Ford Mustang.

 As a Mercury, the Capri nameplate first saw use as a trim level for the Mercury Comet from 1966 to 1967.
 From 1970 to 1978, the Ford Capri was sold by Lincoln-Mercury in North America (without a divisional nameplate).
 As a replacement, from 1979 to 1986, the Mercury Capri was sold as the Mercury counterpart of the Ford Mustang.
 From 1991 to 1994, the Mercury Capri was sold as a 2+2 roadster, imported from Ford of Australia, which produced its version as the Ford Capri.

+In 2024, Ford of Europe started production of the all electric Ford Capri EV.

 Alongside Zephyr, Capri is the only nameplate ever used by all three Ford divisions.